-- · There must be a signed authorization to administer medication on-site including dosage and directions - · Written authorization must be provided by a physician - · The medication must be in its original container and labeled with the child's name - · The medication must not be expired - The child complains of symptoms (i.e. headache, etc.) - Staff places a phone call to the parent - · Parent makes the determination to administer medication - · Staff administer the medication to the child per directions on authorization form - Staff log administration of medication in the medical log and authorization form tracking sheet
+- There must be a signed authorization to administer medication on-site including dosage and directions - · Written authorization must be provided by a physician if dosage is different than label directions - · The medication must be in its original container and labeled with the child's name - · The medication must not be expired - · The child complains of symptoms (i.e. headache, etc.) - Staff places a phone call to the Parent (only Parent may authorize administration of as-needed medications) - Parent makes the determination to administer medication - · Staff administer the medication to the child per directions on authorization form - · Staff log administration of medication in the medical log and authorization form tracking sheet